 These life experiences may greatly affect a veteran’s physical, psychological, and spiritual comfort at the end of life.
-For this reason, as you or your loved one enters our care, our trained professionals will include information about your military history into your medical history.
-This allows our care plan to reflect your individual needs and wishes as we work toward the most peaceful transition for both patient and family caregivers.
+For this reason, as you or your loved one enters our care, our trained professionals will include information about your military history into the medical history.
+This allows our hospice care plan to reflect the individual needs and wishes of veterans as we work toward the most peaceful transition for both patient and family caregivers.

 Samaritan proudly participates in We Honor Veterans (WHV).
 This pioneering program was created by the National Hospice and Palliative Care Organization (NHPCO) in collaboration with the Department of Veteran Affairs (VA).
 Its purpose is to empower hospice and other healthcare providers across America to meet the unique needs of seriously ill veterans and their families.

 Within the WHV program, there are four levels – or stars – of distinction that veteran’s hospices can earn.
 The goal of these star levels is to establish a common core of “best practices” to ensure that those who have served our country receive the most effective care.
 Samaritan’s hospice care for veterans, and community education/outreach, has earned WHV’s highest four-star level – one of only seven hospices in New Jersey to do so.
 This distinction has earned us the ability to display the four-star logo below.